Features¶

 |

-Define extra options that any need object can have, such as ‘author’ or ‘component’.
-These custom options can be displayed in tables and used for filtering. # In conf.py
+Define extra fields that any need object can have, such as The legacy list-style # In ubproject.toml

 .. req:: A specific requirement